rumca-js/Django-link-archive/README_development.md

 The goal is to create personal archive database.
 We require small footprint.
 It should be able to operate on SBC, like raspberry PI.

+# On web scraping

+Please do not make anyone live miserable.
+It was designed to capture information from publicly available data (for example RSS), not to exploit anybody.

+On the other hand some web pages use sofisticated barriers that prevents us from successfuly scraping the web contents.

+Most common techniques:
+ - Some pages do not display contents, or provide invalid html data.
+You can use different user agent.
+Best results can be obtained if we used chrome user agent
+ - Spotify does not display any HTML code if we use common python requests API.
+For such pages we can use "selenium"
+ - Web page uses cloudflare and checks if you are human.
+There are several techniques for that.
+There is chromium stealth and other solutions

+RSS reading is not easy: [https://flak.tedunangst.com/post/cloudflare-and-rss](https://flak.tedunangst.com/post/cloudflare-and-rss)

+That gives us the conslusion, you have to be a sneaky bot, even if what you are doing is not wrong.

 # Development

  - installation should be simple and easy.
 Provide most common installation methods (Python poetry, docker)